Gal-Tch/Pandas_Wrapper/README.md

 pip install -i https://test.pypi.org/simple/ Pandas-Wrapper-Gal-Tch

-to install the Pandas_wrapper package. our package uses "pandas", "numpy" and "eel" package that will be installed automatically.
+to install the Pandas_wrapper package. our package uses "pandas", "numpy" and "eel" packages that will be installed automatically.

 # License: